Table of Contents

 6. Sleek Ponytail with Messy Crown

-While wearing a super glamorous churidar kameez, keep the rest of the style simple with this girl-next-door look.
-It combines a super sleek ponytail with a beautiful messy crown to give you a perfectly natural look.
+While wearing a super glamorous churidar kameez, keep the rest of the style straightforward with this girl-next-door look.
+It combines a sleek ponytail with a beautiful, messy crown to give you a natural look.
 Also, do not forget to let the ponytail embrace your shoulder.

 Style Decoded: